agxnv/DeconvBenchmark/README.md

 How to install and run the examples
 ------------------
-Download the [zip file](https://github.com/agxnv/DeconvBenchmark/archive/refs/heads/main.zip) and unzip in your favorite directory in you local machine.

-Clone this repository to your local device: "MyFavoriteDirectory/DeconvBenchmark".
+Clone this repo or download it as a [zip file](https://github.com/agxnv/DeconvBenchmark/archive/refs/heads/main.zip) and unzip it.

 For a guided tutorial through the tests proposed in our benchmarking algorithm, load "DeconvBenchmark.Rproj" with RStudio to set your working environment and then run the file ["Tutorial.R"](https://github.com/agxnv/DeconvBenchmark/blob/main/Tutorial.R).

 Datasets